The Census of Dreams

 Years later, Orison became famous for the wrong lesson.

-Planners visited to study responsive governance.
-Ministers visited to purchase legitimacy.
-Platform founders visited to see how need became infrastructure.
-Activists visited to learn refusal.
-Scholars wrote that Orison had solved the tension between algorithmic administration and democratic life by integrating opacity as a civic signal.
+Planners came to study responsive governance.
+Ministers came to buy legitimacy.
+Platform founders came to see how need became infrastructure.
+Activists came to learn refusal.
+Scholars wrote that Orison had resolved the tension between algorithmic administration and democratic life by integrating opacity as a civic signal.

 Rin hated that sentence.